imkundang/TalkToData/README.md

-# Top 10 Funds by AUM Visualization with Streamlit
+# Interactive User Interface for Data Visualization with Streamlit

 ## Project Overview